lalithab0109/lottery-dapp-finalversion/README.md

 ## Additional featres

 1. Solidity features:
-   -owner fee percent
+   - owner fee percent
-   -minimum players required for owner to pick winner -maximum number of players who can join the game.
+   - minimum players required for owner to pick winner
+   - maximum number of players who can join the game
 2. JavaScript/UX features:
-   -display of ticket price(from the smart contract) -display of minimum and maximum number of players -display of players count and number of slots left in the game -display of owner fee
+   - display of ticket price(from the smart contract)
+   - display of minimum and maximum number of players
+   - display of players count and number of slots left in the game
+   - display of owner fee
 3. UI Enhancement

 ---